 COVID-19 is an unprecedented event across the globe and significant investigation and research is needed to find solutions to this issue.
-Our COVID-19 CoI is the central place for water utilities to stay up-to-date with COVID-19 and the implications for the water sector.
+Our COVID-19 CoI is the central place for water utilities to stay up-to-date with COVID-19 implications for the water sector.

 What is COVID-19?